Adding HTML in MindTouch

 The following encapsulates everything you might need to know about adding HTML (HTML5) to your MindTouch environment (Professionals Only).

 First off, the way to add HTML on each page is NOT through the "</> HTML" or "View > Source".

 - HTML should only be added through the Smart Content Editor and then selecting Style > DekiScript once in edit mode via the "Edit" button found in the user menu.
-DekiScript is a language MindTouch created that allows uniquely formatted HTML and JS, inlined CSS, and page manipulation such as template calls, content reuse, content trees, machine learning, and more to be created all under 1 type of scripting language.
-Being all of these things, it is worth noting that the syntax will be different from what you may be used to with other HTML.
+DekiScript is a language MindTouch created that allows uniquely formatted HTML and JS, inlined CSS, and page manipulation such as template calls, API Calls, content reuse, content trees, and more to be created all under 1 type of scripting language.
+Being all of these things, it is worth noting that the syntax will be different from what you may be used to with other HTML as we follow the most up to date and strict web standards.
 See 'Syntax Differences' below to see everything that is different from what you are used to.

 Where to put HTML

 The following covers where and what to do based on the nature of the HTML change you would like to make.